tryggingamidstodin/node-jt400/README.md

 });
 ```

 > ATTENTION: In version 3.0 we added a optional timeout parameter for program calls.
 This defaults to 3 sec.
-This is a breaking change since your programs will no longer halt or hang for extended period and never give a response.
-If you have complicated programs that run for longer than 3 sec you need to adjuts the timeout parameter for those specific calls.
-Setting it as 0 will ignore the timeout limit.
+This is a breaking change since your programs will no longer halt or hang for extended period and therefore never give a response.
+If you have complicated programs that run for longer than 3 sec then you need to adjust the timeout parameter for those specific calls.
+Setting it to 0 will ignore the timeout limit.

-The Decimal type maps to com.ibm.as400.access.AS400PackedDecimal
-The Numeric type maps to com.ibm.as400.access.AS400ZonedDecimal
-Everything else (char) maps to com.ibm.as400.access.AS400Text
-Precision is the size and scale is the decimals.

 ## Keyed Data Queues